MicrosoftDocs/winrt-api/windows.storage.pickers/fileopenpicker_pickmultiplefilesasync_1324933367.md

 # Windows.Storage.Pickers.FileOpenPicker.PickMultipleFilesAsync

 ## -description
 Shows the file picker so that the user can pick multiple files.
-(Windows Store app)
+(UWP app)

 ## -returns
 When the call to this method completes successfully, it returns a [filePickerSelectedFilesArray](filepickerselectedfilesarray.md) object that contains all the files that were picked by the user.
 Picked files in this array are represented by [storageFile](../windows.storage/storagefile.md) objects.